SNAP Benefits in New Hampshire: How to Apply and Qualify

 Eligibility Criteria for SNAP in New Hampshire

-Residency Requirements: You must live in New Hampshire to apply for and receive benefits in the state.
+Residency Requirements: You must live in New Hampshire to apply for and receive benefits.

 Download the app